SimFin/simfin/README.md

 removed.

-# SimFin - Simple financial data for Python.
+# SimFin - Simple financial data for Python

 SimFin makes it easy to obtain and use financial data in Python.
 It automatically downloads data from the [SimFin](https://www.simfin.com/)